ros2/design/articles/node_lifecycle.md

 Data retention will be subject to the configured QoS policy for the topic.

 Any managed service requests to a node in the inactive state will not be answered (to the caller, they will fail immediately).

+If an error that cannot be handled by the node/system occurs in this state, the node will transition to `ErrorProcessing`.

 #### Valid transitions out of Inactive